AhmedElsherbini/Code_for_accVSmac_paper/README.md

 **Genomic characterization and pan-genome analysis**

-Do not forget to mark all of your genome names with a prefix, like CAI, CAII_,..
+Do not forget to mark all of your genome names with a prefix, like CAI_, CAII_,..

 We can benefit from the output of Bakta using [Bakta_stats](https://github.com/AhmedElsherbini/Bakta_stats)

-Then, for visualization is done with R using this script.
+For visualization, we can use an R script (number_xx).

 I  will use the nice tool of [Panaroo](https://github.com/gtonkinhill/panaroo), which uses the GFF files that are out of the Prokka tool.